 (1) After a third strike that is not caught by the catcher, the batter-runner clearly hinders the catcher in his attempt to field the ball.
-Such batter-runner is out, the ball is dead, and all other runners return to the bases they occupied at the time of the pitch;
+Such batter-runner is out, the ball is dead, and all other runners return to the bases they occupied at the time of the pitch.
+If a pitch that is not caught remains in the vicinity of home plate and it is inadvertently deflected by the batter or umpire, that ball is a dead ball and the runners should return to the bases they occupied at the time of the pitch (but if the pitch was strike three, the batter is out).